 The Chisago Lakes Water Trail is unique in Minnesota outside of the Boundary Waters Canoe Area Wilderness.
 Because the trail is on lakes, not a river, it is possible to loop back to any starting point.
-For those who choose to canoe the length of the trail there are several options to get back to their launch point.
+If you choose to canoe the length of the trail, there are several options to get back to your launch point:

-Leave a car or bike at either end of the trail;

-▶ Walk/run back to the starting point; the trail's two ends are not more than 5 miles apart;
+- Leave a car or bike at either end of the trail. - ► Walk/run back to the starting point; the trail's two ends are less than 5 miles apart.